SDCore/TruckersMP-Stats-Bot/README.md

 ![CI/CD to Vultr](https://github.com/SDCore/TruckersMP-Server-Stats/workflows/CI/CD%20to%20Vultr/badge.svg?branch=production) ![Discord](https://img.shields.io/discord/664717517666910220?label=Discord%20Server)

+**WHILE THIS BOT IS OPEN SOURCE, THERE CURRENTLY WILL BE NO SUPPORT FOR SELF-HOSTING THE BOT.**

 # TruckersMP Server Stats Discord Bot

 This discord bot allows users to view stats about TruckersMP Servers, such as current player count, amount of people in queue, and other similar information.
 The information is provided by the [TruckersMP API](https://stats.truckersmp.com/api).